NasHas/Video-based-Action-Recognition-and-Skills-Assessment-Porcine-Models/README.md

 Instructions:

 1) Download the video data.
-2) Download the .txt files with GDPR-secured information about participants and dataset.
+2) Download the .txt files with GDPR-secured information about dataset, participants and labels.
 3) Use